Public opinions and social trends, Great Britain: August 2025

-Social insights on daily life and events, including experiences of the cost of living, as well as attitudes to important issues from the Opinions and Lifestyle Survey (OPN).
+Social insights on daily life and events, including experiences of the cost of living, attitudes to artificial intelligence and important issues from the Opinions and Lifestyle Survey (OPN).

 Hwn yw'r datganiad diweddaraf.
 Gweld datganiadau blaenorol